spencer-shadley/completed-class/04-web-apis/2-tuesday-js-events/activities/15-Stu_Other_Events/README.md

 ## Instructions

-* In this activity, we are going to create a webpage that will allow us to view some meta data about different kinds of events.
+* In this activity, we are going to create a webpage that will allow us to view some metadata about different kinds of events.

 * Open the `index.html` file in your browser and take a moment to study the application.